Patribots4738/Crescendo2024/README.md

 ## Simulation & Testing 🪄
   It is crucial to maintain both our robot & our code.
 Therefore, we always run our code in a simulation using `FRC Driver Station` / `WPILibs's Sim GUI` and `Advantage Scope` to catch breaking changes on our robot before they happen in real life.
 After our design team has constructed the CAD model of our robot in `Onshape`, we can export its moving parts into `Advantage Scope`.
 We then link the CAD and the code together to simulate a robot that moves similarly to a real one.
 Once our code passes this unit test (working in simulation), we can expect a much more specific result on the real robot.
 This process is used with most of our code and was essential for code involving critical math (i.e. auto alignment & shooting while driving).

-## Discretize Swerve 🛞
+## Swerve Drive 🛞
+- **Field Centric** To make the robot more user-friendly for the driver, our swerve drive is field-centric using our `Pigeon 2.0` gyroscope to get our orientation on the field.

+- **Defensive X-Pose** When our robot is stationary in teleop, we set the position of our wheels to an X. This idea was pruposed by [3255 - SuperNURDS](<https://github.com/FRCTeam3255>) and has helped us tremendosuly!
+In this X-pose, our robot will stay stationary, even if another robot drives into us at full speed.

-  Our robot uses `REV MAX Swerve`.
+- **Discretize** Our robot uses `REV MAX Swerve`.
 It works great, but when turning while driving, a dt of 0.02s just isn't small enough to get precise movement that doesn't drift.
 To remedy this, we discretize our speeds over 0.02s to get a new trajectory that results in the robot being able to spin while driving without drifting left or right.
 This is critical to our autonomous, since we need our position to be as accurate as possible.
 You can learn more about the evolution about it here: [Swerve Drive Skew and Second Order Kinematics - Chief Delphi](<https://www.chiefdelphi.com/t/whitepaper-swerve-drive-skew-and-second-order-kinematics/416964/33>).
 This code is now implemented into WPILib!

+- **Wheel Characterization** Calculating our odometry is based on the radius of our wheels, which changes throughout the season as the tread wears out.
+With the `Pigeon 2.0`, and inspiration from [6328 - Mechanical Advantage](<https://github.com/Mechanical-Advantage>), we can measure when one full turn of the robot has been completed, then use the distance traveled by each wheel to find the wheels' radius, helping us maintain the accuracy of our odometry.

 ## Autonomous 🤖
   <img src="https://github.com/Patribots4738/Crescendo2024/assets/148731136/d47db1e3-67e7-4c6d-ab01-7f75e807eed5" width="70%" />